 I am passionate about sound and color.
 I work in radio, serving as Music Director/Director of Content at Vocalo Radio 91.1fm in Chicago, an NPR affiliated station that is the country’s first Urban Alternative formatted station.
 My first professional hosting gig was hosting WBEZ’s “Global Overnight” program in 2007.
-I am currently host/producer of Reclaimed Soul, a weekly radio program on Vocalo.org 91.1fm (sister station of WBEZ) and on WBEZ in Chicago.
+I am currently also host/producer of Reclaimed Soul, a weekly radio program that airs on Vocalo (sister station of WBEZ) and on WBEZ in Chicago.
 Additionally, I’m a journalist and reviewer for DownBeat Magazine, whose work has also been published in the New York Times, Oxford American, and the Chicago Reader, among other publications.

 Before joining the team at Sound Opinions, I served as Executive Producer of two other weekly programs on Vocalo:

 The Barber Shop Show (hosted by WBEZ’s Richard Steele)

 and Practically Speaking (hosted by Audra Wilson)